Konstantin Ilkovsky: Biography

 Born on January 12, 1964, in the Batagay village, Verkhoyansk district of the Yakut ASSR.
 His father was a doctor, and mother was a teacher.
 Parents came to the North, to Batagay, in the early 1960s after graduation from the institutions: his mother graduated from the Kuban Pedagogical Institute, and father - the 1st Leningrad Medical Institute.

 During his studies in 1978–79, he worked as a surveyor at a geological prospecting site at the Deputy Mining and Processing Plant.

 In 1986, he graduated with honors from the G.V.
-Plekhanov Leningrad Mining Institute; he got the degree in mining engineering and geology.
+Plekhanov Leningrad Mining Institute; he got a degree in mining engineering and geology.

 After graduating from the institute in 1986, he worked as a district geologist of underground mining at the Zapadny mine, a senior geologist, and a head of a geological exploration expedition of the Deputy GOK.
 1986-87 – it was the heyday of the Deputy village.
 In the village, there were three tin mining mines, with two or three industrial devices on each.
 Up to 15,000 people lived in the village.

 Since 1992 - Chief Engineer of the Deputy's GOK Yakutzoloto.
 In 1993, because of the accident happened at the power station of the village led to the freezing of the village.
 People massively left the Deputy village.

 In 1994, he graduated from the Academy of National Economy under the Government of the Russian Federation, receiving the qualification of a manager of the highest category.
 He is MPhil in Economic Sciences.